adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

-Title: Indexing Faces on Instagram
+Title: Indexing Faces on Selfie Central
 Date: 2017/06/18
 Category: python, machine-learning, deep-learning, pytorch
-Summary: Scrap, preprocess, and index facial data obtained from Instagram
+Summary: Scrap, preprocess, and index facial data obtained from Selfie Central

 ---
 I just wanted to build something cool using machine learning on a bunch of public images.
-But after showing it to a couple of my *"friends"* they thought it was too creepy and Instagram might sue me for breaking their [platform policy](https://www.instagram.com/about/legal/terms/api/) and I should stop doing it.
+But after showing it to a couple of my *"friends"* they thought it was too creepy and [Selfie Central](https://www.instagram.com) might sue me for breaking their [platform policy](https://www.instagram.com/about/legal/terms/api/) and I should stop doing it.

 So, I did what most sane people would do - write a blog post detailing how I did it, and [open source](https://github.com/kendricktan/iffse) it.

-__Whats the worst that could happen?__ ( ͡° ͜ʖ ͡°) > [IFFSE -Instagram Facial Feature Search Engine](https://iffse.kndrck.co) <
+__Whats the worst that could happen?__ ( ͡° ͜ʖ ͡°) > [IFFSE - Selfie Central Facial Feature Search Engine](https://iffse.kndrck.co) <

 ---

 # What did you do?
 Err.. that's a good question.
-I basically told a computer to download a bunch of images containing faces from Instagram, and sort them according to similarity.
+I basically told a computer to download a bunch of images containing faces from , and sort them according to similarity.

 Essentially building a database of indexed faces ( ͡°( ͡° ͜ʖ( ͡° ͜ʖ ͡°)ʖ ͡°) ͡°).

 # So how did you do it?

 Before we start off doing anything machine learning-y we need a bunch of data, a bunch of #selfies to train our model on.
-Hmmm, sounds like we need to drop by and pay [Instagram.com](https://www.instagram.com) a visit ( ͡°╭͜ʖ╮͡° ).
+Hmmm, sounds like we need to drop by and pay [some photo sharing website](https://www.instagram.com) a visit ( ͡°╭͜ʖ╮͡° ).

 ### Loaning Images from Instagram